guannanqu/guannanqu.github.io/_pages/about.md

 ### Recent updates
 - June 2026: Invited tutorial and workshop talks at SIGMETRICS 2026.
-- May 2026: Excited to release new preprint on [Effective Theory of LLMs](https://arxiv.org/abs/2605.09294), check out [\[project website\]](/ret/) for more details and demos!
+- May 2026: Excited to release new preprint on [Effective Theory of LLMs](https://arxiv.org/abs/2605.09294), check out [project website](/ret/) for more details and demos!
--May 2026: New preprints on [Multi-Step Policy Gradient](https://arxiv.org/abs/2605.10909), [Emergent and Subliminal Misalignment](https://arxiv.org/abs/2605.12798)!
+- May 2026: New preprints on [Multi-Step Policy Gradient](https://arxiv.org/abs/2605.10909), [Emergent and Subliminal Misalignment](https://arxiv.org/abs/2605.12798)!
 - April 2026: New ICML paper on [emergent misalignment](https://arxiv.org/pdf/2602.00767)
 - April 2026: Received new grant from [MFI](https://engineering.cmu.edu/mfi/index.html)!
 - March 2026: Paper on [transformer for networked control with long-range interactions](https://arxiv.org/abs/2511.13103) accepted to ECC 2026.
 See you in Iceland!